Two California tax proposals could be devastating for credit funds and their investors

 Planning opportunities:

-There may be an opportunity to revisit the activities that generate ECI (e.g., direct lending) or FDAP income (e.g., secondary market purchases), as well as the entities engaged in those activities.
-Ideally, the FDAP income-generating activities should be isolated into a separate entity which may be eligible for the state’s ‘purchased loan exemption’ which is afforded to certain foreign lending institutions pursuant to Cal.
+There may be an opportunity to revisit the activities that generate ECI (e.g., direct lending), activities that generate FDAP income (e.g., secondary market purchase), as well as which entities are engaged in these activities.
+Ideally, the FDAP income-generating activities should be isolated in a separate entity which may be eligible for the state’s ‘purchased loan exemption’ which is afforded to certain foreign lending institutions pursuant to Cal.
 Corp.
 Code § 191(d).
+Note, this exemption is an entity-level exemption rather than an activity-level exemption, meaning that an entity which comingles exempt and taxable activities would not qualify for this exemption.

-The management and execution of direct lending and secondary market purchases may need to be separated into different teams at the management company (or external asset manager), so that commonly controlled entities engaged in either strategy would not be considered ‘unitary’ and combinable, which could subject the FDAP income from secondary market purchases to California corporate income taxation on a combined basis.
+The management and execution of direct lending and secondary market purchases may need to be separated into different teams at the management company or external asset manager, so that commonly controlled entities engaged in either strategy would not be considered to be ‘unitary’ and combinable, which could subject the FDAP income from secondary market purchases to California corporate income taxation on a combined reporting basis.